 Headers

-Chrome ships its headers in a fixed sequence: sec-ch-ua first, then sec-ch-ua-mobile, then sec-ch-ua-platform, then upgrade-insecure-requests, then user-agent, then accept, and so on down the list.
-That sequence is part of your fingerprint.
-Anti-bot vendors hash it.
-Send the same headers in a different order (or add one Chrome wouldn't, or skip one Chrome always sends) and you stand out.
+Header order is part of your fingerprint, not just the values themselves.
+Chrome ships its headers in a fixed sequence: sec-ch-ua first, then sec-ch-ua-mobile, sec-ch-ua-platform, upgrade-insecure-requests, user-agent, accept, and so on down the list.
+Anti-bot vendors hash that sequence.
+Send the same set in a different order, add one Chrome would never emit, or skip one Chrome always sends, and the request stands out.

 httpcloak bakes the canonical order into each preset.
-Your custom headers slot into preset-reserved positions so adding Authorization or X-Anything-Custom doesn't blow up the fingerprint.
+Your custom headers slot into preset-reserved positions, so adding Authorization or X-Anything-Custom lands at the offset Chrome would have used and the fingerprint stays intact.

-DevTools won't show you header order, so you're flying blind there.
+DevTools doesn't show you header order, so you're flying blind there.
 Hit tls.peet.ws/api/all and check the http2.sent_frames[].headers array.
-That's the actual wire order.
+That's the wire order.

 What ships by default